-Over half of the drunken sprees take place on Amazon, with clothes being the most popular purchase
+Over half of the drunken sprees take place on Amazon, with clothes being the most popular purchase.

-- However, 18& have booked a holiday after a drinking session and 6% have bought a new television or phone.
+However, 18% have booked a holiday after a drinking session and 6% have bought a new television or phone.

 The price of a night out

-Unless you have a spouse or friend who is willing to forego alcohol and be the ‘driver’ for the night, you will have to fork out for a taxi home, probably in the small hours when it’s expensive.
+Unless you have a spouse or friend who is willing to forego alcohol and be the designated driver for the night, you will have to fork out for a taxi home, probably in the small hours when it’s expensive.
 Depending on where you live this could be anything from £10 to £50 on average.

 Ineffectiveness at work due to hangovers which can stop us getting promoted or even lose us our jobs

 In extreme cases, relationship breakdowns potentially leading to the cost of living in separate places

 We’re not even going to touch on the unexpected pregnancies that result from intoxication.
 That’s way too big a subject for an article like this but as you read this, you can probably think of a few children/adults who are here today largely because of alcohol.
 It costs around £200,000 to bring up a child from 0-17…that’s a lot of cash to shell out.

 Give up totally.
 Never go back to it.
-Seriously, a lot of people do and, as with dieting, cutting things out totally and never going back is generally the best way of keeping yourself on an even keel going forward
+Seriously, a lot of people do and, as with dieting, cutting things out totally and never going back is generally the best way of keeping yourself on an even keel going forward.

 If things are really serious – i.e. you genuinely can’t get through a couple of days without having at least one drink – then it’s time to get professional help.
 There’s some good advice and a number of useful links on this NHS page.

 Also, to give yourself a leg-up and keep the habit going:

 Every day that you don’t buy alcohol, put the money you would have spent into a savings jar.
 At the end of the month, put the cash into a special savings account that is for holidays or a car or something you really want.
 Seeing the money mount up will help keep you off the booze.

 Join evening classes, go to concerts, find local cafes that stay open late and generally give yourself other things to do in the evenings and weekends other than going to a pub.

 Hang out with friends that drink little or no alcohol and move away (at least a bit) from friends who are heavy drinkers.
 It’s very hard to give something up, whether it’s drink, fags, shopping, gambling or any other habit, if you’re surrounded by people constantly doing the thing you’re trying to stop doing!

 Tell friends and family what you’re doing and that you need support in giving up the demon drink.
 You might be surprised at how many are relieved at having the excuse themselves not to drink.

-The charity, Macmillan, runs a Sober October campaign every year, getting people to stop drinking for the whole month of October and, ideally, be sponsored to do it.
+The charity Macmillan runs a Sober October campaign every year, getting people to stop drinking for the whole month of October and, ideally, be sponsored to do it.

 This way, not only do they help a lot of people improve their health dramatically by not touching alcohol for a month, but they also raise money for the charity.

-[quotebox]Taking a month off the booze can have many potential benefits.
+“Taking a month off the booze can have many potential benefits.
 Just imagine what you could achieve without a hangover!
 By having 31 gloriously hangover-free days you’ll not only be raising lots of money to help people with cancer, you’ll also be doing oodles of good for your own health.”

 Increased energy levels, higher productivity

-- No more hangovers
+No more hangovers

-- Sleeping better / snoring less
+Sleeping better / snoring less

-- Healthier bank balance / Save money
+Healthier bank balance / Save money

-- Sense of achievement
+Sense of achievement

-- Fresh approach to alcohol consumption
+Fresh approach to alcohol consumption

 Generally feel healthier

-- Doing something positive for a good cause
+Doing something positive for a good cause